How to manage difficult people (even bosses and children) with grace and style using a 4-step communication tool

 - Demand or Insist: “If you don’t tidy up your toys, I will do it and when I do it, they go in a box for charity for poor children who don’t have any toys and will appreciate them enough to take care of them properly.”

 This is a consequence with real ‘teeth’ that I have used with my own children.
 Now, all I have to do is head downstairs to get a box and the kids start scrambling like crazy to put their toys away.
 Consequences are not threats.
 Always follow-through with them.
 When you follow-through, people will know that you are serious and will take the appropriate desired action or suffer the consequences.
-It usually only takes one time before the offender changes his or her behaviour.
+It usually only takes one time before the offender changes his or her behavior.
 And if they don’t…

 - Leave.
 In this situation, you probably won’t abandon your children (although you might be tempted!) but you will take their toys to charity.
 One time will usually suffice.